 11 of 17

-Already mentioned have been black-eyed Susans and roses as wildly popular flowers (or dirt-common, depending on your perspective); let's add daisies (Leucanthemum x superbum) to that list.
+Already mentioned have been black-eyed Susans and roses as wildly popular flowers, let's add daisies (Leucanthemum x superbum) to that list.
 Most of us knew what daisies were before we could even spell the name.
 There are many types, including gerber daisies (Gerbera jamesonii).
 But with 'Becky' shasta daisies, you get another two-for-one deal: the women's names Becky and Daisy.

 12 of 17